tidesdb/tidesdb.github.io/src/content/docs/getting-started/how-does-tidesdb-work.md

 The database instance manages shared infrastructure:
 - **Thread pools** · Engine-level pools for flush and compaction operations (shared across all column families)
 - **Reaper thread** · Background thread that closes unused SSTable file handles when the open file limit is reached
-- **Global block cache** · Optional lock-free cache for decompressed klog and vlog blocks (shared across all CFs)
+- **Global block cache** · Optional lock-free cache for decompressed klog blocks (shared across all CFs)
 - **Recovery synchronization** · Primitives that ensure crash-safe initialization

 Column families are organized in a dynamically resizable array protected by a reader-writer lock (`cf_list_lock`), enabling concurrent read access to the column family list while serializing structural modifications during column family creation and deletion operations.